hashicorp/terraform-provider-azurerm/website/docs/d/windows_function_app.html.markdown

 * `use_32_bit_worker` - Is the Windows Function App using a 32-bit worker process?

-* `vnet_route_all_enabled` - Are all outbound traffic to Virtual Network Security Groups and User Defined Routes applied?
+* `vnet_route_all_enabled` - Are all outbound traffic to NAT Gateways, Network Security Groups and User Defined Routes applied?

 * `websockets_enabled` - Are Web Sockets enabled?